demoth/jake2/README.md

 Jake2 is a port of the GPL'd Quake2 engine from id Software to Java.
 Jake2 is distributed under the terms of the GPL (see LICENSE).

-The port is implemented completely in Java.
-No native libraries are used for the game functionality.
-We use the lwjgl2 for graphics rendering and for sound.
+The port is implemented in Java, but some native libraries (LWJGL) are used for the visual rendering, input processing and audio playback (OpenAL) functionality.

 Jake2 is still under development.
 Feel free to send bug report if you find one.